How Long Does Sex Should Last – Normal Intercourse Duration

 Studies on sexual intercourse time duration indicate that average penetrative sex typically lasts between 2.5 to 7 minutes.
 Important to note – this measurement only includes the actual penetration phase, not foreplay or other intimate activities that may occur during a sexual encounter.

-Affecting Factors of Sexual Intercourse Duration
+Sexual Intercourse Duration

 Multiple elements influence how long sexual activity lasts.
 These include: